openmash/vista-hl7/hl7mediator/readme.txt

 To deploy the resulting bundle to a Nexus repository edit the distributionManagement element of the pom to match your repository and then issue the maven deploy command.
 Note that this is not the same as deploying the bundle to the actual esb node.
+This step is not necessary if all of the builds are being done on the same machine as the target runtime.

 > mvn deploy